CrocoFactory/sensei/docs/learn/user_guide/first_steps.md

 /// tip
-In situations, when you use `@field_validator` along with other validators, like built-in `Field`, you may need to set execution order of your custom validator.
+In situations, when you use `@field_validator` along with other validators, like built-in `Field`, you may need to set the execution order of your custom validator.
 There is `mode` argument, to customize it.

 - `mode="before"` - validator is executed before the `pydantic` internal parsing.
 - `mode="after"` - validator is executed after the `pydantic` internal parsing.
 - `mode="plain"` - validator terminates other validators, no further validators are called
 - `mode="wrap"` - validator can run code before the `pydantic` internal parsing and after.

-Here is an example how to use comma-separated tags, that in result will be represented as `list[str]`
+Here is an example of how to use comma-separated tags, in result will be represented as `list[str]`

 ```python
 from sensei import APIModel